PBN Lab vs Domain Reanimator v/s DomCop v/s Domain Hunter Gatherer

 - Software not very intuitive and easy to use

-DomCop released a new Guru Plan last month and I purchased it immediately.
-The Guru Plan gives you access to their personal crawler and they have 3 different plans within the Guru Plan at ($98/$198/$298).
+I have been a DomCop customer since 2013.
+So, when DomCop released a new Guru Plan, I purchased it immediately.
+The Guru Plan gives you access to their personal crawler and they have 3 different plans within the Guru Plan at ($98/$198/$298 - this has since been increased).
 Each plan gives you a different number of crawlers.
 I chose their largest plan for 60 crawlers at $298/mo.

 In one month usage I found 53,084 available expired domains, having crawled 68 million webpages.